CodeKommissar/The-WebDev-Blog/content/html/first_steps.md

 You can click on the image to see it in a better resolution.
 {{% /notice %}}

-Now we're ready to start writing HTML!
+Now we're truly ready to start writing HTML!